→ →

 And much more!

-Moreover, the physical/cybernetic concept of space within pocas allows for the inception of a pocas store starting from a cybernetic space, even in the absence of permanent physical infrastructure.
-This initial phase of pocas is what we refer to as the phantom pocas.
+Moreover, the physical/cybernetic concept of space within pocas allows for the inception of a pocas space to operate even in the absence of permanent physical infrastructure in the form of fairs, phantom pocas, and maquinitas.

-Inspiration: Cybersyn, Viable Systems Model, Metagov, Decidim, Towards an anarchist cybernetics, Against “Decentralization”, Liberatory Computing
+Inspiration: Cybersyn, Viable Systems Model, Metagov, Decidim, Towards an anarchist cybernetics, Against "Decentralization", Cooperativism in Mexico

 The phantom pocas is a popular strategy for kick-starting a pocas community and its services before securing a permanent physical location.
 These provisional systems take advantage of pocas' digital infrastructure to organize person-to-person exchanges, establish delivery networks, coordinate bulk-buying, and create makeshift exchange spaces in streets, car trunks, doorways, and home garages.
 Phantom pocas look a lot more like itinerant trade.
 But, although these physical setups are temporary, their digital counterparts provide lasting support.
 Thus, a phantom pocas enables local communities to begin shifting away from reliance on traditional capitalist stores, steering the flow of goods and services towards postcapitalist production.
 This also paves the way for potential FoCo funding to rent or acquire a permanent location for a store in the locality of the phantom pocas.
 By the time a physical store is established, both the community and various systems are already operational, smoothing out the challenges typically faced in the early stages of opening a new store.